RobSero/search-and-play/README.md

 Miro was used to prototype the app as it was a simple to setup and use platform which allowed us to create designs with minimal effort (due to the limited time of the hackathon, this was essential).

-We experiemented with different layouts and decided quite early on that we would focus less on the amount of content we put into the app but work more on creating an interesting user experience with different css effects and transitions.
+We experimented with different layouts and decided quite early on that we would focus less on the amount of content we put into the app but work more on creating an interesting user experience with different css effects and transitions.

 This would effectively mean we were leaving the content of the app to be determined by the user search and the API response.